These 4 pillars of longevity support the fountain of youth

 The fountain of youth is a way of life – experienced by various groups of people around the world in communities in which being a centenarian is not unique.
 In fact, it’s expected.

-What do these communities share?
+What do these communities, known as "Blue Zones" share?
 The answer is they adhere to the four pillars of healthy longevity.

 Pillar #1: Physical Activity